Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 Amazon’s battle with the union trying to organize its Bessemer warehouse workers is scheduled to begin Monday, when the National Labor Relations Board mails ballots to 5,805 workers there.
 Pro-union workers who spoke with The Post expressed a litany of workplace concerns, including asking for a return to hazard pay Amazon introduced at the beginning of the pandemic.

-The company has countered that it offers Bessemer workers a starting pay of $15.30 an hour, along with health-care, vision and dental benefits and a retirement plan.
+The company has countered that it offers Bessemer workers starting pay of $15.30 an hour, along with health-care, vision and dental benefits and a retirement plan.
 It has called that compensation package better than what comparable jobs provide, and a spokeswoman has said the company doesn’t believe “the RWDSU represents the majority of our employees’ views.”